SajibBarua-art/Chain-Smoker/README.md

 The website name is "Chain Smoker".
-This is a website for selling cigarete.
+This is a website for selling cigarette.
 Feature of this Full-stack website:
 1) A User can log in with Google
 2) A user can add your order products